 U.S. Attorney John Bash called the men’s alleged scheme “the largest criminal case ever involving identity theft of military-affiliated personnel.”

-The five men allegedly began the fraud in 2014 when Brown, a civilian technician at a U.S. Army installation, was able to gain access to military members’ and veterans’ personal data, including names, addresses, Social Security numbers, military ID numbers.
+The five men allegedly began the fraud in 2014 when Brown, a civilian technician at a U.S. Army installation, was able to gain access to military members’ and veterans’ personal data, including names, addresses, Social Security numbers and military ID numbers.
 The group allegedly used the stolen data to compromise a Department of Defense portal and transfer money from military members’ bank accounts and veterans’ benefit payments to fake bank accounts.
 Most of the victims were disabled and elderly veterans with the group also targeting military-affiliated banking institutions such as Randolph-Brooks Federal Credit Union and USAA.

 “The compromise of personally identifiable information can significantly harm our service members, veterans and their families and we will aggressively investigate such matters,” said Glenn Fine, the Department of Defense principal deputy inspector general.